slothsoft/example-jdbc/README.md

 Speaking of houses: Each house must have a good architecture.
 Imagine having the toilet inside the kitchen!
 Some coding decisions are just as bad, so I'm now talking a bit about how to structure source code well.

 **Classes** should have one use case.
 All the methods should circle around a specific topic.
 Try explaining what your class does: If you use a lot of "Ands" it probably does to much.
-Inside the class methods and fields can (and should be) tightly intervined, but the public methods should be sparse and well defined.
+Inside the class methods and fields can (and should be) tightly intertwined, but the public methods should be sparse and well defined.

 The same holds true for entire modules.
 That's why its always a good idea to separate GUI from persistence.
 And the way to do it is via a dedicated module for the "contract" between the two.
 This contract consists of an interface like that: